Top Places to Visit in Oxford

 Christ Church College and Meadow

 Counted in the list of top colleges of Oxford, Christ Church is accessed from St Aldate’s through Christ Church meadow and memorial garden.
-Incredible dining hall has been immortalized as Hogwarts Great Hall in series of internationally known Harry Potter films.
-Christ Church meadow is the scenic area to relax the mind and soul through tranquil environment.
+The incredible dining hall has been immortalized as Hogwarts Great Hall in series of internationally known Harry Potter films.
+Christ Church meadow is the scenic area to relax the mind and soul through the tranquil environment.

 Port Meadow is a serene place along the River Thames that holds the great history dating back to 2000BC.
-This is an ancient grazing land that has been never ploughed and the ideal spot for the birders where they can see the beautiful birds migrating from different parts of the world.
+This is an ancient grazing land that has been never plowed and the ideal spot for the borders where they can see the beautiful birds migrating from different parts of the world.

 Located in the center of England, the Oxfordshire Cotswold has quaint villages, bustling market towns and beautiful countryside to explore.
 There is no shortage of things to enjoy the perfect time as it offers great opportunities to enjoy the exciting activities such as cycling, walking and plenty of things to do.